heartace/reaper/README.md

 Reaper will exclude Monday and Wedesday, but only calculate and submit the time entries for the rest of 3 days.

 The valid options for `—excluded` are `mon, tue, wed, thu, fri`.
 You could provide 1 - 4 weekdays.
 If multiple weekdays are provided, separate them by commas.

+# Milktea Time

+If you find Reaper saves your time a lot, please consider running `reaper donate` and buy me a milktea. ❤️